RichardGuo24/WordleBotPractice/README.md

 <h2 id="contributing">Contributing</h2>

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Contributions are welcome!
+This solver is meant to be both an **educational tool** and a **fun project**, so improvements of all kinds are appreciated:

+- 🧮 Algorithm optimizations (faster pruning, new heuristics, etc.)
+- 🎨 Frontend/UI improvements (better layout, animations, styling)
+- 📊 New features (stats tracking, hard mode, challenge modes)
+- 📝 Documentation updates or clearer explanations

+If you’d like to help, here’s the suggested workflow:

-1. Fork the Project
+1. **Fork** the repository
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. **Create a feature branch** (`git checkout -b feature/YourFeatureName`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. **Commit** your changes (`git commit -m 'Add feature: YourFeatureName'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. **Push** to your branch (`git push origin feature/YourFeatureName`)
-5. Open a Pull Request
+5. **Open a Pull Request** describing what you’ve added

+Even small contributions — like fixing typos or improving explanations — make a big difference.
+And if you find the project useful, don’t forget to ⭐️ star the repo!

 <h2 id="contact">Contact</h2>